Support youth programs in King county through volunteer management!

 Volunteers can be the catalyst to ensuring that community needs are met, yet many nonprofits lack the resources to adequately prepare for volunteer involvement.
 As a result, volunteers are often underutilized and can become discouraged by poorly managed opportunities.
 Use your professional skills to empower a nonprofit to fully harness the time and talent of much needed volunteers, by creating the nuts and bolts of an effective volunteer program.

 The VIP Volunteer Management Corps (VMC) program is looking to connect professionals to nonprofits needing to strengthen the ways in which they engage volunteers.
-Volunteer Consultants are nonprofit professionals with experience in the areas of:
+Volunteer Consultants are nonprofit professionals with experience in one or more of the following categories:

 - volunteer management

 - donor stewardship

 Volunteers will be paired with another volunteer consultant and matched with a local nonprofit to assess and address key issue areas of the organization’s volunteer program.
 Consultants will volunteer at total of 25 hours over the course of four months (March - June 2020).
 Some weekday availability is required, though much of the work can be completed remotely.
 Your consulting efforts will equate to a $5,000 in-kind donation to the organization you are partnered with!

 The United Way of King County’s VIP Volunteer Management Program is made possible free of charge to local nonprofits free of charge, thanks a partnership between 501 Commons.